University Human Resources

-Multiple Campuses -- Individuals are not eligible to receive more than one benefit award per semester regardless of the number of campuses the student attends.
-The one benefit subsidy (up to the maximum), however, can be split over multiple campuses.
-For example, a student takes a course at one campus but does not use the full maximum subsidy amount, the remainder of the benefit can be applied to any course taken at another campus.
-Award amounts may not be adjusted on the bursar accounts until after the final deadline for dropping classes.
+Award amounts may not be adjusted on the bursar accounts until after the final deadline for dropping/adding of courses.
 The adjustments may result in less subsidy being provided at one or more campuses.
 Students are responsible for all costs not covered by the tuition benefit.
 See the maximum benefit amounts.

-Kelley Direct Program -- Kelley Direct is on a quarter term schedule.
+Quarter Term Schedule – The Graduate - Kelley Direct program, the Graduate - Business of Medicine MBA program, and the Graduate - SPEA Connect program are each on a quarter term schedule.
 For employees and IU Retirees, the tuition benefit subsidy is equal to the annual benefit maximum (3 semesters) at the Business Graduate Rate listed in the rate section divided over four terms instead of three semesters.